 Due to the timing of the program, only students residing in the United States will be selected.
-Non-U.S. citizens living or studying in the U.S. are welcome to apply.Back to top
+Non-U.S. citizens living and studying in the U.S. are welcome to apply.Back to top

 How many students apply each year?

-Last year we received over 1,000 applications for approximately 300 spots.
-We are unable to offer a spot to every student who may be qualified for admission to Tufts.Back to top
+We typically receive over 1,000 applications for approximately 280 spaces in the program.
+Because of the high volume of applications we receive, we are unfortunately unable to offer a space in the program to many students who may be qualified for admission to Tufts.Back to top

 Will my application be reviewed before you receive my transcript?

-No – we will only review and invite students who have completed the application requirements (online application and high school transcript).Back to top
+No – we will only review and invite students who have fully completed the application requirements (including the online application and the high school transcript).Back to top

 Do I have to submit an official high school transcript?

-No. We will accept official or unofficial transcripts submitted by students, school counselors, or school administrators.Back to top
+No. We accept official and unofficial transcripts, submitted by students, counselors, or school administrators.Back to top

-When will I find out if I have been accepted into Voices?
+When will I find out if I have been invited to attend Voices?